When it comes to adrenal fatigue, have you simply earned your exhaustion (or is it something more)?

 DHEA is also important, as it’s a master hormone that’s a precursor to testosterone and oestrogen.
 It also helps improve resistances to bacteria, parasites, viruses, allergies, and cancer; it can prevent osteoporosis, it lowers total and LDL cholesterol, and it increases muscle mass and decreases body fat.

-Now that you understand what adrenal fatigue is and the lifestyle that lead you here, what can you do?
+Now that you understand what adrenal fatigue is and the lifestyle that leads you here, what can you do?
 How can you support your body so that it doesn’t overload the adrenal glands and disrupts the natural allocation of hormones?

 - A diet low in (or avoiding) refined sugars, caffeine, and alcohol and should include several small meals containing protein.